 Prior to moving to the collegiate coaching ranks, Miller also got his first taste of coaching in Stanly County in central North Carolina, first as assistant at North Stanly High (1991-97) and then as head coach at West Stanly High in 1998.

 Miller graduated from Pfeiffer in with a bachelor's degree in Sports Medicine and Exercise Science.
 He was a four-year varsity letter winner and team captain for the Pfeiffer men's soccer program along with assistant coach Todd Herman.

 He possesses 21 years of total coaching experience ranging from the high school and club levels to the collegiate ranks.
 Miller was the Co-Founder and Coaching Director of SC United Soccer Club (1993-2000), and has also been involved with NC ODP over the past 14 years and holds coaching licenses from the NSCAA and USSF.

 Miller was married to the former Stacey Radford in January of 2010 and they have two sons Thomas and Carson.
-They reside in Sylva, NC and Stacey is Assistant Athletic Director of Compliance for Western Carolina University.
+They reside in Sylva, NC and Stacey is Assistant Athletic Director for Academics & Compliance/Senior Woman Administrator for Western Carolina University.